particle-iot/docs/src/content/reference/datasheets/wi-fi/argon-datasheet.md

 |PLL channel spacing| 1 MHz|
 |On the air data rate| 125 to 2000 kbps|

-Espressif Systems ESP32 for WiFi
+Espressif Systems ESP32 for Wi-Fi

 | Feature | Description|
 | :-------|:-----------|